Cheap Kilimanjaro Climb: Is It Worth It? What the Price Difference Means (2026)

 Cut 2 — Guide-to-Client Ratio

 TANAPA requires a licensed guide per group but sets no upper ratio limit.
 A responsible operator runs 1:1 to 1:2 on the mountain; budget operators often run 1:4 to 1:6.
-At -12°C on summit night, a guide managing four clients can’t maintain the continuous pulse-oximetry monitoring that early altitude-emergency detection requires.
+Relaxed, don’t-worry-about-it pacing works fine at the gate on day one.
+It doesn’t work at -12°C on summit night, when a guide managing four clients can’t maintain the continuous pulse-oximetry monitoring that early altitude-emergency detection requires.
+See our hour-by-hour summit night guide for what this monitoring actually looks like in practice.
 That’s a medical monitoring issue, not a comfort one.

 Cut 3 — Porter Wages Below KPAP Standard